Meet a Few Clients.

 So we began our work with a focus on tutoring and mentoring programs, making sure that those programs gain the capacity to collect and use their most important information so that the children they’re serving truly thrive.

 In 2007, we began expanding our practices to include adult education, disaster relief, nutrition, conservation, veterans services, grantmaking impact, and other areas.
-To date, we’ve been fortunate to serve organizations operating in 47 U.S. states and 19 other countries.
+To date, we’ve been fortunate to serve organizations operating in all 50 U.S. states, all U.S. territories, and 19 other countries.

 Accomplishing Specific Goals

 Our clients have one or more goals when they decide to use an Impact Suite or ask for our guidance.
 Here are the most common:

 Making data accessible, understandable, and useful to people in the office and in the field